The University of Maine System Procedures for Title IX Sexual Harassment

 In the event that a Respondent withdraws from the institution the investigation may continue or the University may place a hold on the student’s account not allowing them to access their transcripts or enroll in classes until the matter is fully resolved.

 In cases where the Respondent is an employee and resigns from their position, UMS will not allow the individual to be rehired, for any reason, pending resolution of the investigation.
-Any future inquires about employment matters may reveal that the employee resigned during an open and still pending disciplinary investigation.
+Any future inquiries about employment matters may reveal that the employee resigned during an open and still pending disciplinary investigation.
 UMS will not disclose that it was a pending Title IX investigation, unless there is written consent provided by the Respondent and Complainant.

 Intimidation, threats, coercion, or discrimination, including charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or formal complaint of sexual harassment, for the purpose of interfering with any right or privilege secured by Title IX, constitutes retaliation.